sh3lk/mx/website/blog/corba.md

 but behaved like remote calls is incorrect.
 CORBA actually failed for different reasons, which we explain below.
 Many successful systems have made remote calls look local (e.g., [TensorFlow][tensorflow], [Microsoft Orleans][orleans]).
-We hope for Service Weaver to join this list of successful systems as it gets adopted.
+We hope for MX to join this list of successful systems as it gets adopted.

-In this blog post, we explain that remote method calls in Service Weaver do **look** like local calls, but they don't **act** like them.
+In this blog post, we explain that remote method calls in MX do **look** like local calls, but they don't **act** like them.
 We'll also explain why CORBA failed for unrelated reasons.